Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 - Distribute your podcast into different channels

-They allow you to host unlimited shows on the same account for one monthly price, no cost.
+They allow you to host unlimited shows on the same account for one monthly price at no cost.

 With their analytics, you can know the number of people who are listening to your show every week.
 Podcasters can track their most popular episodes, average downloads, and where their listeners are located.
 This feature will allow you to know where you are getting more audiences.

 One thing I like about Transistor is that you can embed your podcast audio anywhere.
 For example, you can embed your episodes on the following:

 - A landing page ( Unbounce, Leadpages)

 The features will allow you to market your podcast across different channels.

 With Transistor, you can generate a website for your podcast, which will automatically update every time you add a new episode.
 This will help you to promote your podcast to your listeners.

 Moving your podcast from another host to Transistor is easy.
 With a simple click, you only need to enter your current RSS feed.
 Then, Transistor will import your MP3s and show notes for you in a matter of seconds.